coolgk/node-mongo/README.BASE.md

 # @coolgk/mongo

-A MongoDB ORM (ORM?) library that enables data validation, joins on collections and simplifies CRUD on sub / nested documents in arrays.
+A MongoDB ORM (ORM?) javascript / typescript library that enables data validation, joins on collections and simplifies CRUD on sub / nested documents in arrays.

 `npm install @coolgk/mongo`